daniel-pompa/budget-master-app/README.md

 ## Demo

-Explore the live demo of the application at the following link: [Budget Master](#) <!-- Replace with demo link -->
+Explore the live demo of the application at the following link: [Budget Master](https://budget-master-app.vercel.app/)

 Discover the features live and see the app in action!

-> [!NOTE]
-> The demo link is not available at the moment, please check back later.
-It will be available when the application is finished.

 ## Contributing